mn-munoz/startup/README.md

 [Notes](notes.md)

+### Personal Notes: I know I don't hae a lot of commit spread out for this part of the project, i knoew and I promise to do better specially now that we are incorporating css and java script in the future.
+Just to let you know that I am aware and ill try to change my work ethic throughout the proyect.

 # Idea pitch

 If you are someone creative and enjoys character creation, it might be hard to know how many characters you have and their information.
 My idea is to make it possible for people to create a gallery of *cards* that hold the information of characters to make it easier to organize and visualie to  you.